plone/training/mastering-plone/dexterity_reference.rst

 Dexterity III: Reference
 ========================

-This chapter documents all types fields, widgets, directived that you can use with dexterity
+This chapter documents all types fields, widgets, directives that you can use with dexterity

 Fields